Waelson/Data-Streaming-Processing-Application/README.md

 #### 2.5.
 Accessing KafkaDrop

-Kafkadrop is an open source project that allow you visualize informations about your Kafka Cluster.
-When you start Kafka (step 2.2), you will be running Kafkadrop too.
+Kafdrop is an open source project that allow you visualize informations about your Kafka Cluster.
+When you start Kafka (step 2.2), you will be running Kafdrop too.
 To access it use the URL bellow:

 ```bash
 http://localhost:9000